2u6z3r0/react-typescript-prettier-eslint-airbnb/README.md

-# Getting Started with Create React App
+# A started template for React with typescript, eslint, prettier, airbnb style guide configured

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).